gschier/robobuster/README.md

 RoboBuster:   | Passed all 1 tests
 ```

-## Run RoboBust on Itself
+## Run RoboBuster on Itself

-Want to see RoboBust beat itself up?
+Want to see RoboBuster beat itself up?

 ``` shell
 # run from root module directory